vaddadi-abhishek/Tagger/README.md

 ## About The Project

-Here you can provide a more detailed description of your project.
-Talk about your motivation for building it, the problem it solves, and any technologies you used.
+The project is a mobile first React Native app for Social media bookmarks organizing and manager app with AI fetaures and Shared spaces.

 ## Getting Started

-This section should guide a user or developer on how to get a local copy of the project up and running.

 ### Prerequisites

 List any software or tools that need to be installed before someone can use your project.

+*   VS Code
 *   Node.js
-*   Expo Go app (on your mobile device)
+*   Expo Go app (on your mobile device) / Android Studio

 ### Installation